CRF250RX Features

 Large-capacity radiator

 A larger radiator area results in better cooling and more power from start to finish.
-This design includes six percent more radiator area than previous models.
+This design includes six percent more radiator area than the previous generation.

 Engine oil scavenge pump